 7. When Should You NOT Write a Summary of Qualifications?

 You should avoid writing one if you are lacking in skills, experience, and activity.
 That is the primary reason that students are discouraged from writing a them – because yours is naturally going to look weak and fragile compared to a seasoned professional with substantial concrete experience.

 If you fall into the category of unskilled, uneducated, and not active, you need not worry.
 There are other strategies that you can use to solidify your resume and convey your employability.
 You can get tips to do so by exploring our guide on how to write a resume.

 8. Resume Genius’ Resume Builder

-If you’re unclear about how to go about writing your summary of qualifications, please leave a comment in the section below.
-We also encourage you to try Resume Genius’s comprehensive resume builder, which will help you write a resume in minutes, hassle free.
+If you’re unclear about how to go about writing your summary of qualifications, we encourage you to try Resume Genius’s comprehensive resume builder, which will help you write a resume in minutes.

 Finally, if you want to write your own resume, consider downloading one of Resume Genius’ free and professional resume templates and filling in the information yourself.
 If you need guidance, find a specific resume sample from your industry, and take inspiration from its bullet points and formatting.